klrvicdrgn/wallet_fastapi/README.md

 ## Creating user
 User HAS TO BE created on /auth in order to use the app.
-After user is created, login needs to happen in order to use
+After user is created, login needs to happen in order to use the endpoints (authorize button to authorize the access to the endpoints).

 > [!NOTE]
->ALL endpoints are protected and user needs to be logged in to use them.
+> ALL endpoints are protected and user needs to be logged in to use them.

 ## Checking wallet
 Wallet can be seen on /wallet after login.